House Bill No. 320

 (1) (a) "Cost of relocation"

 includes means the entire amount paid by the utility for material, labor, and equipment properly

 attributable to the relocation after deducting any increase in the value of the new facility and any salvage value derived

 from the old facility.

-(b) "Cost of relocation" does not mean engineering costs for designing, locating, staking, inspecting, securing right-of-way, or any other incidental or overhead costs.
+(b) "Cost of relocation" does not mean engineering costs for designing, locating, staking, inspecting, or any other incidental costs of engineering.

 (2) "Facility" means a utility's tracks, pipes, mains, conduits, cables, wires, towers, poles, and other equipment and appliances impacted by a project on a federal-aid system or state highway.

 (2)(3) "Federal-aid systems" includes the following, as defined in 60-2-125: